tomins/FinalYearProject/README.md

 # FinalYearProject
 current tasks:
   - DONE Get crime data into DB
-  - Create filter place
+  - DONE Create filter place
-  - Get all parking by default distance(to link to filter)
+  - DONE Get all parking by default distance(to link to filter)
-  - Display crime data with parking locations - display all parking by num of crimes per year on street
+  - DONE Display crime data with parking locations - display all parking by num of crimes per year on street
   - Add price to the front of the parking location (to be added as something to filter by)
-  - Add button to filter
+  - DONE Add button to filter
-  - Add a way to filter the parking locations by location(miles or meters from given location), price(per 1 hour maybe), crime(importance scale 1-10)
+  - Add a way to filter the parking locations by DONE location(miles or meters from given location), price(per 1 hour maybe), crime(importance scale 1-10)

  **step 1: Get Crime data into DB**
   - DONE isolate the lat,lng of a user location